 In some cases, underlying factors may contribute to systolic heart failure that doctors can deal with surgically.

 A doctor may choose cardiac resynchronization therapy.
-This surgery involves inserting a pacemaker to ensure the heart is beating with the right timing.
+This procedure involves inserting a pacemaker to ensure the heart beats with the right timing and synchronously.

 Another surgical option is an implantable cardiovascular defibrillator.
-This surgery involves placing an electronic device that can monitor and regulate the heart.
+This surgery involves placing an electronic device that monitors and regulates the heart.

 A doctor may also recommend the following surgeries: